Do you have any questions? See if yours is already included below in our Frequently Asked Questions before you contact us.

 Q: What happens after I submit my application?

-An international sex worker-led committee (Programme Advisory Committee, or PAC) will review the applications and select the new grants.
+After the application window closes, an international sex worker-led committee (Programme Advisory Committee, or PAC) will review the applications and select the new grants.

 Q: Who makes the decision of which groups can get funding?